mitjanikolaus/childes-communicative-feedback/README.md

 The scripts `analysis_reproduce_warlaumont.py` and `analysis_intelligibility` perform the respective analyses and produce the plots.

-The notebook `analysis_intelligibility_glm.ipynb` is used for the GLM analyses, which are performed with R.
+The notebooks `analysis_warlaumont_glm.ipynb` and `analysis_intelligibility_glm.ipynb` are used for the GLM analyses, which are performed with R.

 ## Acknowledgements
 Thanks to the authors of the pylangacq repo: